-I joked at the time that I was having OCD moments, but I now realize that I was in the early clutches of a full-blown anxiety disorder.
+I joked at the time that I had OCD moments, but I now realize that I was in the early clutches of a full-blown anxiety disorder.
 And, by the way, had actually developed OCD (obsessive-compulsive disorder).

 I could not shake the feeling that I had left the gas to my stove on and was going to come home to a destroyed apartment.

 Every morning, I would check that damn stove five or six times before leaving.
 Some days, I checked more.
 Did I turn the knobs off?
 Good.
-On bad days, I would leave my apartment and go back up just to check one more time.
+On bad days, I would leave my apartment and go back up to check once more.

 I played this game with the door to my apartment as well and, when I had it with me in New York, my car door.
 Was it really locked?